Alauda Ruiz de Azúa

-Alauda Ruiz de Azúa (born 1978) is a Spanish filmmaker.
-Her full-length debut Lullaby (2022) earned critical acclaim, and won her the Goya Award for Best New Director.
+Alauda Ruiz de Azúa Arteche (born 1978) is a Spanish filmmaker.
+She won the 2023 Goya Award for Best New Director for her full-length debut Lullaby (2022), which was met with critical acclaim.
+Her 2025 film, Sundays, earned two Goya Awards and two other awards.

-Biography
+Early life and education

-Born in Barakaldo, Biscay, in 1978, Alauda Ruiz de Azúa earned a licentiate degree in English philology from the University of Deusto and a degree in film direction from the ECAM.
+Alauda Ruiz de Azúa Arteche was born in Barakaldo, Biscay, in 1978.

+She earned a licentiate degree in English philology from the University of Deusto and a degree in film direction from the ECAM.

+Career

 Based in Madrid, she developed an early career in short films (including Clases particulares, Dicen, and Nena) and advertising.
-Shortly after presenting her debut feature Lullaby at the Berlinale in February 2022, she wrapped shooting of her sophomore feature Eres tú, a Netflix comedy written by Cristóbal Garrido and Adolfo Valor.
+Shortly after presenting her debut feature film Lullaby at the Berlinale in February 2022, she wrapped shooting of her second feature Eres tú, a Netflix comedy written by Cristóbal Garrido and Adolfo Valor.